 Research and development expenses consist of compensation and other related employee expenses for research and development personnel, clinical trials and consulting costs related to the design, development and enhancement of our potential future products, prototype material and devices.
-Prior to August 2021, research and development expense included uncapitalized manufacturing related overhead costs.
-Upon commercialization in August 2021, the Company began recording uncapitalized manufacturing related overhead costs as cost of revenues.
-Research and development expenses decreased by \$4.3 million to \$12.2 million for the six-month period ended June 30, 2022, from \$16.5 million during the same period in 2021 primarily due to decreases of \$3.2 million in stock-based compensation, \$0.9 million of paid services and external research driven by clinical trial fees, \$0.4 million of compensation and other employee related expenses and \$0.4 million of supplies.
-These decreases are partially offset by \$0.7 million of reduced manufacturing absorption.
-During the six-month period ended June 30, 2021, the Company was recording uncapitalized manufacturing related overhead costs in research and development, whereas during the six-month period ended June 30, 2022, the balance recorded in research and development was zero.
+Research and development expenses decreased by \$6.2 million to \$16.7 million for the nine-month period ended September 30, 2022, compared to \$23.0 million during the same period in 2021 primarily due to decreases of \$3.3 million in \$18.8 million of paid services and external research, \$1.0 million of compensation and other employee related expenses and \$0.7 million of supplies.
+The reduction in paid services was primarily related to clinical trial fees, while the reduction in compensation and other employee related expenses was a result of decreased headcount from the prior year period.
+These decreases were partially offset by \$0.7 million of reduced manufacturing absorption.